smckech/lordcephei.github.io/pages/lm_pdos.md

 ### _Preliminaries_
 _____________________________________________________________
 This tutorial assumes you have cloned and built the _lm_{: style="color: blue"} repository (located [here](https://bitbucket.org/lmto/lm)).
-For the purpose of demonstration, _lm_{: style="color: green"} will refer to the location of the cloned repository and _lmbuild_{: style="color: green"} will refer to the location of the directory the repository was compiled (built) in to.
-In practice, these directories can be named differently.
-The tutorial will assume a file structure such as
+For the purpose of demonstration, _lm_{: style="color: green"} will refer to the location of the cloned repository.
+In practice, this directory can be named differently.

-        ~/lmto/lm/
-        ~/lmto/lmbuild/

-All instances of commands assume the starting position, in the example above, is (this can be checked with the _pwd_{: style="color: blue"} command)
+All instances of commands assume the starting position is (this can be checked with the _pwd_{: style="color: blue"} command)

-        ~/lmto/
+    $ ~/your_build_directory/

+With _your\_build\_directory_{: style="color: blue"} being the directory the _lm_{: style="color: blue"} repository was built in to.
+Note: You will require files in the repository and those of the built suite, so it is advised to build in to the same directory as the repository itself.

 ### _Tutorial_
 _____________________________________________________________